Ultrasound Imaging in Dallas

 Is an Ultrasound safe?

 Yes.
-Ultrasounds are safe.
-We’re also an ACR Accredited Ultrasound and Breast Ultrasound facility, which means that we use the best-decided standards by the experts in the field.
+Ultrasound is safe.
+We’re also an ACR Accredited Ultrasound and Breast Ultrasound facility, which means that we have voluntarily gone through a rigorous review process to be sure our center meets nationally excepted standards.

 About Ultrasound ACR Accreditation